 Capturing the pricing opportunities

 Each diagnostic identifies different pricing opportunities to be implemented in different environments.
-Here we give a flavour of some of the factors that PIP frequently addresses to help clients deliver substantial and sustainable value.
+Here we give a flavour of some of the factors that we frequently address to help clients deliver substantial and sustainable value.

-- Making easy-to-understand tools available to support sales managers.PIP has experience in developing straightforward yet sophisticated tools, such as online pricing and contract tools, for sales managers in the field.
+- Making easy-to-understand tools available to support sales managers.We have experience in developing straightforward yet sophisticated tools, such as online pricing and contract tools, for sales managers in the field.
 This enables the best pricing decisions to be made quickly and accurately.